xenocrat/sfnt2woff/README.md

 * _sfnt_

-  A complete SFNT file as a string of data.
+  A complete TTF or OTF file as a string of data.

 ### `woff1_export`